francescofiorella/Parallel-Minmax/report/Report.md

 ## 1.3.
 Project aim and Alpha-Beta pruning

-The aim of the project is to exploit the power of GPUs to compute the best move by creating a parallel version of the minmax algorithm, developed during the Computational Intelligence course; the original implementation of the algorithm was written in Python, and has been adapted to C++ and CUDA in an iterative form (instead of a recursive).
+The aim of the project is exploiting the power of GPUs to compute the optimal move by creating a parallel version of the minmax algorithm, developed during the Computational Intelligence course; the original implementation of the algorithm was written in Python, and has been adapted to C++ and CUDA in an iterative form (instead of a recursive).

 During the development of the python version of the algorithm, some optimizations were implemented, in order to improve the performance like alpha-beta pruning and maximum tree depth limit.